riceissa/issarice.com/wiki/total-spending-in-global-health.md

 placeholders marking their locations, but not the figures and tables themselves).

+Page 17:

+> Also, variables like disbursements cannot be accurately matched with
+> commitments, so it is hard to know if projects are actually
+> implemented.

 Page 21:

 > The data for the Transparency Index comes from two main sources: